 The old stone house can accommodate up to 10 people.
 It has three rooms upstairs and two studios in both floors, which can also accommodate people temporarily for bigger groups.

 We also run a studio/rehearsal space in Limassol, where it is possible to exhibit and perform works (limassol.kammari.org).
-This space can also be used as temporary accommodation in the city.

 As it is a non-profit project, with everyone working voluntarily, the maintenance of the spaces in all aspects is the responsibility of the guests together with the hosts.